-I am currently a senior lecturer in computational linguistics at University of Wolverhampton, and the deputy head of the Research Group in Computational Linguistics.
-I am also the Local Course Coordinator (Wolverhampton) for the Erasmus Mundus International Masters in Natural Language Processing and Human Language Technology (IM NLP&HLT) and deputy coordinator of the FIRST project.
+I am currently reader in computational linguistics at University of Wolverhampton, and the deputy head of the Research Group in Computational Linguistics.
+I am also the Local Course Coordinator (Wolverhampton) for the Erasmus Mundus International Masters in Natural Language Processing and Human Language Technology (IM NLP&HLT), coordinator of the FIRST project and coordinator of the EXPERT project.
 In the past, I managed two European projects QALL-ME and MESSAGE and was involved in many other projects.
 Before becoming a lecturer, I worked as research fellow on the CAST project.

 I have received my BSc in computer science at Babes-Bolyai University, Cluj-Napoca, Romania and my PhD from University of Wolverhampton with a thesis entitled Comparative evaluation of modular automatic summarisation systems using CAST under the supervision of Prof. Ruslan Mitkov and Dr. Chris Paice.